How to Access the Videos Folder in Windows 11

 What Is the Videos Folder?

-The Videos folder in Windows 11 is the main place on your computer where all your video files are saved.
-It keeps everything tidy and easy to find, so you don’t have to hunt across your whole computer for a specific video clip you’ve downloaded or recorded.
+The Videos folder in Windows 11 is the main place on your computer where all your video files land.
+It keeps everything tidy, meaning there is no need to hunt across the entire hard drive for a specific recording.

 Where Is the Videos Folder Located?